War of the Two Capitals

-The War of the Two Capitals (兩都之戰 (两都之战)), or the Tianli Incident (天歷之變 (天历之变)), was a war of succession that occurred in 1328 in the Yuan dynasty.
-It was a war of succession fought between the forces based in the Yuan capital Khanbaliq (Dadu, modern Beijing) and the forces based in the summer capital Shangdu after the death of Yuan emperor Yesün Temür in Shangdu.
+The War of the Two Capitals (兩都之戰 (两都之战)), or the Tianli Incident (天歷之變 (天历之变)), was a war of succession that occurred in 1328 in the Yuan dynasty and fought between the forces based in the Yuan capital Khanbaliq (Dadu, modern Beijing) and the forces based in the summer capital Shangdu after the death of Yuan emperor Yesün Temür in Shangdu.
 The clash between the two groups was the bloodiest and most destructive succession in all of Yuan history.
 The War of the Two Capitals was less about ideology and more a struggle to advance individual family interests through political alliances and military strength.
 It ended with victory for the Khanbaliq group, but it took a few years for the last remnants of its opponents to give up.

 Background

 In 1323, when Shidebala Gegeen Khan (Emperor Yingzong) was assassinated by Grand Censor Tegshi and Esen Temur, the rebellious group welcomed Yesün Temür as the new ruler.
 The death of Yesün Temür Khan in Shangdu five years later in August 1328 gave the line of Khayishan Külüg Khan (Emperor Wuzong) an opportunity to surface.
 The designated heir, Yesün Temü's son Ragibagh, was installed by the powerful Muslim officer and Yesün Temür's favorite retainer Dawlat Shah at the summer palace in Shangdu in the next month.
 At the main capital in Khanbaliq (Dadu, modern Beijing), however, bold action was taken to restore the throne to the sons of Khayishan, either Kusala (the father of the last Yuan ruler Toghon Temür) or Tugh Temür (who was cooling his heels in South China).
 But it was mainly due to the political ingenuity of El Temür, whose Qipchaq family reached its zenith under Khayishan.
 He activated a conspiracy in the capital Khanbaliq to overthrow the court at Shangdu.
 He and his entourages enjoyed enormous geographical and economic advantages over the loyalists of Yesün Temür.
 Tugh Temür was recalled to Khanbaliq by El Temür since his more influential brother Kuśala stayed in far-away Central Asia at the time.
 He was installed as the new ruler in Khanbaliq in September at about the same time Ragibagh succeeded to the throne in Shangdu.
 Not everyone who participated in the movement had ties as close as El Temür's to Khayishan's family.
 The restorationists under El Temür had the extensive human and material resources of the Central Region (under Zhongshu Sheng), Hunan, Jiangzhe, Jiangxi and Huguang provinces whereas the loyalists at Shangdu had the support of only Lingbei, Liaoyang, Shaanxi, Sichuan and Yunnan, all of which were geographically peripheral.
 Also, Mongolian princes and high-ranking Mongolian officials based in Manchuria (Liaodong) and eastern Mongolia fought on both sides of this civil war.